-At least one teaching staff member for each group of children will carry a two-way radio for communication.
+At least one teaching staff member for each group of children will carry a two-way radio for communication for the entire zoo.
 This radio links the classroom to on-site security, onsite medical services (AMR), preschool administration, and all other departments.
+All preschool staff also carry a small two- way radio for communication between preschool staff, teachers and admin.